 Recovery of Investment Losses in Corporate Capital Trust

-Have you suffered losses investing in Corporate Capital Trust?
+Concerned about investment losses in Corporate Capital Trust?
 If so, The White Law Group may be able to help you recover your losses by filing a FINRA Arbitration claim against the brokerage firm that sold you the investment.

 Corporate Capital Trust is a non-traded business development company (BDC) that provides individuals an opportunity to invest in the debt of privately owned American companies.

 Corporate Capital Trust Update

 On Jan.
 17, 2017, the Corporate Capital Trust filed a tender offer statement with the Securities and Exchange Commission offering to repurchase up to approximately 7.6 million shares of common stock at a cash price of $9.00 per share.
 At the termination of the tender offer the Company had repurchased 3.71 million shares of common stock for an aggregate purchase price of $33.38 million.

 On Jan.
 27, 2017, the Corporate Capital Trust’s board of directors declared distributions of $0.015483 per share for four record dates between Feb.
 7, 2017, and Feb.
 28, 2017.
 On Feb.
 24, 2017, the Company’s board of directors declared distributions of $0.015483 per share for four record dates between March 7, 2017, and March 28, 2017.
 On March 16, 2017, the Company’s board of directors declared distributions of $0.015483 per share for four record dates between April 4, 2017, and April 25, 2017.

 Net asset value (NAV) per share as of Dec.
 31, 2016, was $8.93 per share.

 According to Central Trade & Transfer, a secondary market website, shares of Corporate Capital Trust have recently sold for just $7.76 per share.
 Unfortunately for many investors, it appears that the secondary market price would represent a significant loss on their initial capital investment.